The 9 Best Travel Water Filters and Purifiers for Cycle Touring, Bikepacking, and Hiking

 Do water filters purify water?

-No. Water filters remove microbugs like Amoebas and Bacteria.
-To get water safe from viruses you need a water purifier (UV or chemical).
+No. Water filters remove microorganisms like amoebae and Bacteria.
+To get water safe from viruses, you need a water purifier (UV or chemical).
 Boiling water for a few minutes also kills most viruses.

 Do UV water purifiers really work?

-UV purification is a safe way to purify water without the use of chemicals.
-For UV light to kill 99.9% of the pathogens though, it takes a certain amount of time, related to the size of the filter and the amount of water.
-So always give your portable UV purifier enough time.
+UV purification is a safe way to purify water without chemicals.
+For UV light to kill 99.9% of pathogens, though, it takes a certain amount of time, which depends on the size of the filter and the amount of water.
+So, constantly give your portable UV purifier enough time.